spbavarva/obsidian-sync-windows/README.md

 ## Usage

-Just update your notes in Obsidian — every 15 minutes the changes will be committed and pushed silently.
+Just update your notes in Obsidian - every 15 minutes the changes will be committed and pushed.

 To test immediately: